Arthur Moore Lascelles VC MC

 On the 23rd March 1918, King George presented Lascelles with his VC at Buckingham Palace.
 After the presentation, Lascelles went home to his family, who were living in the Birmingham suburb of Olton, whilst Sophie worked in a munitions’ factory canteen and Lascelles recovered from his wounds, though little could be done for his damaged right arm.

 In October 1918, he volunteered once again for active service and joined the 15th (Service) Battalion, at the Base Camp at Etaples on the 14th.
 The war, at this stage, was almost over, with the German Army on the verge of defeat, and on the 7th November, the 15th DLI crossed the River Sambre and advanced east.
 At Limont-Fontaine, some Germans stood and fought but the village was quickly taken after a bayonet charge.
 This, the last battle fought by the 15th DLI, cost the battalion over 100 men killed or wounded and amongst the dead was Lascelles.
 He was buried in an isolated grave on the southern outskirts of Limont-Fontaine, but in 1919, his body was exhumed and reburied in Dourlers Communal Cemetery, south of Limont-Fontaine.
-Lascelles widow remained in Birmingham, but moved from Olton to 110, New Avenue, Acocks Green before returning to Merionithshire.
-In 1983, the VC, MC and campaign medals were purchased for £18,500 by the regiment.
-They are currently in storage following the closure of the Durham Light Infantry Museum.
+He is also commemorated on the War memorial and on a family grave in Pennal, Wales, on the Edinburgh University War Memorial, on a memorial in St George’s Church, Ypres, on the war memorial at Uppingham School, and has a VC commemorative stone placed at Wandsworth Town Hall.

-LOCATION OF MEDAL: DURHAM LIGHT INFANTRY MUSEUM, DURHAM.
+LOCATION OF MEDAL: DURHAM LIGHT INFANTRY COLLECTION.

-BURIAL PLACE: DOURLERS COMMUNAL CEMETERY, FRANCE.
+BURIAL PLACE: DOURLERS COMMUNAL CEMETERY EXTENSION, FRANCE.

 PLOT II, ROW C, GRAVE 24